sciencehistory/scihist_digicoll/README.md

 ### Assets: Javascript, CSS, etc

-We preferentially use Vite.js (an ES6-style JS bundler, https://vite-ruby.netlify.app/) for managing and assembling our **javascript AND CSS stylesheets**. -- although some dependencies may still require sprockets.The diversity of things we need to handle still makes things somewhat confusing.
+We preferentially use Vite.js (an ES6-style JS bundler, https://vite-ruby.netlify.app/) for managing and assembling our **javascript AND CSS stylesheets**.
+(Sprockets is still used for last-mile asset delivery and static images and fonts, until we replace with rails-preferred propshaft)

 * Frontend assets managed by vite source are at `./app/frontend`.